-Vision with monofocal lens
+Enhanced monofocal lens implants address this to improve the vision performance from far distance all the way through to around the one metre range.
 The extended depth of field is achieved by subtle changes in curvature of the front lens surface from the centre to periphery.
 This stretches the lens focal point without affecting a patient's distance vision.